-Most Protestant traditions believe that the Bible teaches that Christ died as a penalty for sin and in the place of sinners (e.g. Rom.
+Most Protestant traditions believe that the Bible teaches that Christ died as a penalty for sin and in place of sinners (e.g., Rom.
 6:23).
 So why don’t Protestants want to memorialize this with a crucifix?

 The death of Christ is a wonderful reality and should be remembered with great humility and thankfulness on a daily basis, yet it isn’t the end of the story.

 Key term | crucifix: The English word “crucifix” comes from the Latin word “crucifixus,” which combines “cruci” and “fix,” meaning “one fixed to a cross.”

-Others, however, believe that any physical representation of Christ, on a cross or not, is a violation of the second commandment and is therefore idolatrous and sinful (see below).
+Others, however, believe that any physical representation of Christ, on a cross or not, is a violation of the second commandment and is, therefore idolatrous and sinful (see below).

 Some Protestants are persuaded that any physical representation of God, even of Christ in the flesh, is a violation of the second commandment that God gave Moses, as recorded in Exodus 20:4.
-In this way of thinking, any man-made image of God drastically fails to reflect him with accuracy and diminishes his glory.
-What exactly does the second commandment say?
+(Also see Do Protestants Believe in Transubstantiation?)

 - King James Version: “Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.”